Accessing the Intel Gaudi Node in the Intel® Tiber® AI Cloud

 )

 Run the Python script that downloads and pre-process the data.
-Note that we are adding the -s
+Note the use of the -s

 When the above operation completes, the ~/bigscience/data/oscar/